RBS seeks approval to issue CoCos to boost capital

+European shares post weekly loss as banks weigh, SCA gains on bid report

+* Sweden's SCA rises on bid speculation (ADVISORY- European stock markets are closed on Friday and Monday.
+There will be no European market reports on those days.)

-LONDON State-backed Royal Bank of Scotland (RBS.L) said it would ask shareholders for approval to issue debt that converts into equity if the bank hits trouble.
+LONDON, April 26 State-backed Royal Bank of Scotland said it would ask shareholders for approval to issue debt that converts into equity if the bank hits trouble.

 The bank said on Friday that in response to UK regulatory requirements for banks to hold more capital and to allow it "to manage its capital in the optimal way" it would seek approval to issue loss-absorbing capital instruments in the form of equity convertible notes (ECNs), also known as "CoCos".